PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```1.```100110011...

-If we add the exponent offset of 15 (base 10), we get -3 (base 10) + 15 (base 10) which is 12 (base 10).
+If we add the exponent offset of 15, we get -3 + 15 which is 12 (base 10).
 In binary representation using 5 bits this is:

 ```01100 (base 2)```